5 TIPS ON WHAT TO WEAR ON YOUR LINKEDIN PHOTO

 Comfort = feeling good = confident = Great energy in front of the camera.

-But when we say comfortable, it's not about wearing yoga pants or your weekend outfits.
-It's about wearing the clothes you feel comfortable and confident in.
+But when we say comfortable, it's not about wearing yoga pants or your weekend outfits😉.
+It's about wearing clothes you feel comfortable and confident in.
 Almost the ones that you wear most in your wardrobe.
 For some, it's a tailored suit and sharp outfit.
 For others, it's more casual with trendy snickers, well-fitted jeans and colorful tops.
-It also depends on the message you want to convey but don't buy too many new outfits in which you might not feel totally yourself.
+It also depends on the message you want to convey on your professional photos, but don't buy too many new outfits in which you might not feel totally yourself.

 4- STRONG PATTERNS